mcorah/mcorah.github.io/_posts/2022-11-18-starship-emily.md

 Yet, the initial response by Starship was dismissive:
 *"Starship reviewed the footage and confirmed that Emily was able to access passage onto the sidewalk."* [^2]
+I think Starship's failure to account for the individuals their robots would share sidewalks with is notable, and this is evident in how Starship communicates and presents itself.

 ## Comparison: Starship and Nuro